-It’s a well-known (or at least assumed) fact that clear lake and or cisco/whitefish water muskies have a tendency to drive a guy over the edge.
-These muskies can humble and reduce you into a wide-eyed, babbling, shell-shocked vestige of one’s former self, as you try to figure out how to get them to eat the bait.
+It’s a well-known (or at least assumed) fact that clear lake and or cisco/whitefish water muskies have a tendency to drive a person over the edge.
+These muskies can humble and reduce you into a wide-eyed, babbling, shell-shocked vestige of your former self, as you try to figure out how to get them to eat the bait.

-Huge fish after huge fish paddling in behind your lures like flipper looking for a handout, believe me, I know what it’s like.
+Huge fish after huge fish paddling in behind your lures like Flipper looking for a handout—believe me, I know what it’s like.
 I’ve woken up enough times in cold sweats, even caught myself mumbling to someone who wasn’t there before.
-Still, I always look forward to and actually prefer fishing these kind of lakes because the rewards can be so great and I love being able to see my baits, what they are doing, and the fish after them.
+Still, I always look forward to and actually prefer fishing these kinds of lakes because the rewards can be so great and I love being able to see my baits, what they are doing, and the fish after them.

 By keying in on some basic timing and presentation concepts, you will find that clear water muskies do make plenty of mistakes.
-In fact, they can be and sometimes are even more vulnerable than darker water muskies.
+In fact, they can be even more vulnerable than darker water muskies.

 In some ways, clear water muskies and how they respond to their basic needs, are different than their darker water counterparts.
 Therefore, they need to be approached with a different frame of mind.

-Studies haven’t discovered any new or untapped fisheries, but the theories put forth do make some sense and help explain why muskies are where they are, why they act the way they do and help fishers determine the highest percentage presentations to catch them.
-It doesn’t matter much if the water is clear, stained, green, or dark as much as what the preferred forage base is in determining how a musky reacts to its environment.
+Studies haven’t discovered any new or untapped fisheries, but the theories put forth do make some sense and help explain why muskies are where they are, and why they act the way they do.
+The information can help fishers determine the highest percentage of presentations to catch them.
+In the end, watercolor doesn’t matter as much as does the preferred forage base in determining how a muskie reacts to its environment.

-When it comes to systems with abundant suckers, whitefish, tullibees and/or trout forage bases, it is my belief that there are only two times of the year you actually have actively feeding fish on a consistent and predictable basis.
-This means times when muskies are specifically there to feed, in shallow water.
-This time is both early and late in the season.
-From early June through the first part of July, bug hatches, abundant young of the year, and relatively cooler water temperatures keep some forage bases like perch and suckers shallow.
-Meanwhile, the deep water smorgasbord variety is also making periodic feeding forages into the shallows.
-Even so, at this time of the year, the really big girls most likely feed only opportunistically in the shallows when these conditions or situations exist.
+When it comes to systems with abundant suckers, whitefish, tullibees, and/or trout, it is my belief that there are only two times of the year you actually have actively feeding fish on a consistent and predictable basis.
+This means times when muskies are specifically there to feed in shallow water.
+These times are both early and late in the season.
+From early June through the first part of July, bug hatches, abundant young of the year, and relatively cooler water temperatures keep some forage fish, like perch and suckers, shallow.
+Meanwhile, the deepwater forage fish are also making periodic feeding visits to the shallows.
+Even so, at this time of the year, the really big girls most likely feed only opportunistically in the shallows when these conditions exist.

-However, during the summer months, the shallow forage just isn’t there.
-There are some small perch, shiners and other minnows, some weed walleyes and hammer handle pike which muskies will eat.
-However, their preferred forage is the pelagic species, as well as suckers or larger perch which also go deeper as temperatures rise.
+During the summer months, the shallow forage just isn’t there.
+There are some small perch, shiners, and other minnows, some weed walleyes, and hammer handle pike, which muskies will eat.
+However, their preferred forage is the pelagic species, as well as suckers, or larger perch, which also go deeper as temperatures rise.
 Therefore, they’ll go deep the majority of the time to hunt.

-If you’re fishing shallow and your bait goes over a fish that is just starting to feel hunger pains and is thinking about taking a cruise to the feed trough, you in effect are in a situation where a positive feeding response could occur even though it’s not the primary feeding area.
+If you’re fishing shallow and your bait goes over a fish that is just starting to feel hunger pangs and is thinking about taking a cruise to the feed trough, you might get lucky even though the action is not in the primary feeding area.

-In fall, the steadily falling water temperatures and shortening of the daylight hours set the big females’ biological clock ticking, with the growing urge to feed even more to fulfill the building of their egg mass.
-From late September through early November, trout, tullibees, ciscoes and whitefish spawn, bringing some open water fish in and also giving those fish already in shallow the opportunity to feed shallow whenever they are physically ready, able, and the situation arises.
+In fall, the steadily falling water temperatures and shortening of the daylight hours set the big females’ biological clocks ticking, with the growing urge to feed even more to build their egg mass.
+From late September through early November, trout, tullibees, ciscoes, and whitefish spawn, bringing some open-water fish in and also giving those fish already in shallows the opportunity to feed shallow whenever they are physically ready, able, and the situation arises.
 It is quite possible that they don’t feed any more than in the summer, but just more efficiently and where we are fishing more of the time.

 Why the tendency to follow?

-Muskies — especially clear water muskies — have tremendous eyesight and obviously the clearer the water the bigger their sight window is.
-The clearer the water, the more they are geared to chase down food or do more than ambush it.
+Muskies have tremendous eyesight and, obviously, the clearer the water, the bigger their sight window is.
+These clear water fish are more geared to chase down food rather than ambush it.
 The clearer the water, the wilder the fish is if it is ready to eat.
-Clearwater fish can and will travel distances to intercept food and when they decide to do it, nothing is safe or can escape — and they know it.
-I’ve marked fish on my electronics as deep as 35 feet, and shortly after had them fly up so fast for a bait running less than 10 feet that they have shot out of the water, like a Polaris missile.
-I’ve also seen them boil and come streaking in for a bait from the side over 30 feet away.
+Clearwater fish will travel distances to intercept food, and when they decide to do it, nothing is safe or can escape — and they know it.
+I’ve marked fish on my electronics as deep as 35 feet, and shortly after had them fly up so fast for a shallow-running bait that they shot out of the water, like a Polaris missile.
+I’ve also seen them boil and come streaking in for bait from the side over 30 feet away.

 With this increased visibility, most big muskies holding shallow are not in a positive feeding mode during this time.
-There is also the instinct factor — much like a hunting dog retrieving a stick even though it is not on a hunt, or the warning given hikers in bear country to not run during a face to face encounter because the animal will more than likely give chase.
-Muskies that can see a bait — especially one that sticks out in nature as much as most of our offerings do — will instinctively chase, even though initially they have no real interest in eating or biting.
+Instead, we may owe a lot of our success to the instinct factor — much like a hunting dog retrieving a stick even though it is not on a hunt, or the warning given hikers in bear country to not run during a face to face encounter because the animal will more than likely give chase.
+Muskies that can see a bait — especially one that sticks out in nature as much as most of our offerings do — will instinctively chase, even though initially they have no real interest in biting or eating.

-There are always a few big muskies that make things look ridiculously easy, but there is also the outside chance (and one I am a devout proponent of) that muskies — especially the bigger, been-around-the-block variety — are generally just more selective and much sharper than we give them credit for.
-This doesn’t matter to some degree whether it’s clear or dark water, pressured or not, what lake or where.
+There are always a few big muskies that make things look ridiculously easy, but far more of them behave in ways that make me believe that muskies — especially the bigger, been-around-the-block variety — are generally just more selective and much sharper than we give them credit for.
+This is true, to some degree, whether it’s clear or dark water, pressured or not, what lake, or where.

 When picking a clear water lake to fish, look for one that has diversity within itself.
 The best scenario will have you on a lake with both clear water sections and darker and/or greener water sections within reasonable boating and fishing distance, giving you more options and the best of both worlds.